Herklotsichthys punctatus

-Herklotsichthys punctatus, the spotback herring or spotted herring, is a species of herring from the family Clupeidae.
-Is is endemic to the Red Sea and likely entered the Mediterranean Sea via the Suez Canal and is now common on the Levantine Basin.
+Herklotsichthys punctatus, the spotback herring or spotted herring, is a species of herring from the family Dorosomatidae.
+It is endemic to the Red Sea and likely entered the Mediterranean Sea via the Suez Canal and is now common on the Levantine Basin.

 Description

 Herklotsichthys punctatus is a small silvery fish which shows a moderate degree of compression on the body which is said to resemble juveniles of Sardinella spp.
 The belly has a sharp keel of scutes.
 The posterior margin of the gill slit has two distinct fleshy outgrowths; there are few gill raker with 29–39 on the lower part of the first arch.
 There are 3–6 streaks on the top of the head and prominent rows of teeth on the roof of the mouth.
 There are 8 rays on the pelvic fin, while the dorsal fin has 13–21 soft rays and the anal fin has 12–23 soft rays.
 The back is blueish-green with numerous small black spots, the flanks have a golden or orange mid=lateral line, the underside is silvery.
 It grows to 8.5 cm, but is more usually 5–7 cm in length.